ChristopherIMoore/SQL-Layoffs-Project/README.md

 ## Cleaning the data
 * Company has entries with spaces so needs to be trimmed
-* NULL and blank values present
+* NULL and blank values present that need to be removed
 * Date column is a text value rather than date

 ## Analysing the data